-Academic Disqualification.
-Undergraduate students on academic probation who fail to earn a 2.0 ULV GPA in any term will be academically disqualified.
-Graduate students on academic probation who fail to earn a 3.0 ULV GPA in any term will be academically disqualified.
+Academic Disgualification.
+Undergraduate students who fail to earn a 2.0 ULV GPA in any term after being placed on academic probation will be academically disgualified.
+Graduate students on academic probation who fail to earn a 3.0 ULV GPA in any term will be academically disgualified.
 Extenuating circumstances may be reviewed by the Dean of the student's college and, in the case of graduate students, reported to the Graduate Appeals Committee.
-Academic disqualification will be recorded on the transcript.
+Academic disgualification will be recorded on the transcript.
 If this status is removed, the date of reinstatement will also be recorded.
-Should a reinstated student not meet the conditions specified at the time of reinstatement, academic disqualification will result.
-The Veterans Administration (in cases where students receive VA funds) or other appropriate governmental agencies will be notified when a student is academically disqualified.
+Should a reinstated student not meet the conditions specified at the time of reinstatement, academic disgualification will result.
+The Veterans Administration (in cases where students receive VA funds) or other appropriate governmental agencies will be notified when a student is academically disgualified.